qfpl/blog/content/posts/multiple-ghcs.md

 ### Using these GHC versions

-Using either of the above methods, we will find our ghc versions on the `PATH`.
+Using either of the above methods, we will find our GHC versions on the `PATH`.
 To run GHC version 7.10.3, we run `ghc-7.10.3`, and the same pattern works for other versions.